 Wichita's Outdoor Activities

 Cold, then warm for a few days, then cold again.
 Make up your mind, Wichita!
 Now that it seems to be staying warm, it's time to get outside, get some fresh air, and have fun!
-Here are some of Wichita's outdoor activities that are perfect for spring weather!
+Here are some of Wichita's outdoor activities that are perfect for spring and summer weather!

 Central Riverside Park